-3.4.4 Optical characterization of MOFs functionalized by polymer multilayers
+3.4.4 Optical characterization of HC-MOFs functionalized by polymer multilayers

 HC-MOF functionalization with an nm-thick polymer coating leads to fine-tuning of their optical transmission windows, as shown in Figures 3.13 and 3.14.
 Specifically, shifts in maxima and minima of the transmission appear to be almost a linear function of the number of deposited bilayers for both the buffer combinations (in salt-free PE solution and in the presence of 0.15M NaCl).
-This fact results from the similar RIs of the fiber glass [149,150] and PAH/PSS [151,152]; thus, polymer coatings can be considered an effective instrument to vary the thickness of the core fiber capillary.
+This fact results from the similar RIs of the fiber glass [158,159] and PAH/PSS [160,161]; thus, polymer coatings can be considered an effective instrument to vary the thickness of the core fiber capillary.

 Figure 3-13: Optical characterization of HC-MOFs functionalized by PEs adsorbed from the salt-free buffer (see Fabrication chapter). (a,b) Transmission spectra in the visible (400 nm - 900 nm) and near-infrared (900 nm - 1500 nm) ranges.
+M1 - M5 and m1 - m7 designate positions of maxima and minima, respectively.
 The results for 6 samples with various numbers of PE bilayers are presented.
 Note the different scales along the x-axis for (a) and (b).
 Shifts of maxima (c) and minima (d) of the transmission along with the linear fits.
+The length of all the samples was 6 cm.
 Adapted from [14].